shabbirh/MongoHub-Mac/README.markdown

     - Support for UTF-8
     - Fix for Mysql import/export
     - Support for symbol type
+    - fix for the UI selection in the connexion window

 ## History

 ** 2.4.12(86) - nov 22, 2011 **